thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

 ## Connect "Air Conditioner" to edge and subscribe for RPC commands

 To subscribe to RPC commands from edge for the **Air Conditioner** device you need to get the **Air Conditioner** device credentials first.
-ThingsBoard support different device credentials.
+ThingsBoard supports different device credentials.
 We recommend to use default auto-generated credentials which is access token for this guide.

 Please open ThingsBoard **Edge** UI using the URL: [http://localhost:18080](http://localhost:18080).